syncfusion-content/xamarin-docs/Xamarin/SfAutoComplete/Various-Filter-options-for-Suggestion.md

 ### Filter with Character Casing

-Display the list of suggestions, if autoComplete list contains that words with case sensitive.
+Displays the list of suggestions, if autocomplete list contains that words with case sensitive.

 {% tabs %}